William & Gayle Keefer Nature Reserve

 Part of our plan for this natural area is also to connect our trails with the Village of Rockton’s paved Woodlands Park Disc-Golf course trails to the south of the Keefer Reserve.
 NLI is excited for this collaboration because it will enable even greater public access and enjoyment of our wonderful protected spaces.

-We look forward to seeing you at the William & Gayle Keefer Nature Reserve in Rockton in 2021!
+We look forward to seeing you at the William & Gayle Keefer Nature Reserve in Rockton soon!

 Burr Oak Valley Preserve

 Lost Flora Fen